razie/diesel/README.md

 Idea
 =====

-Many apps need editable pages and markdown is a nice, user-friendly language.
+Many content-intensive websites need editable pages and markdown is a nice, user-friendly language.
 Adding some wiki-style markups can make it so much more functional.
+You can evolve your website in real time, engaging the audience as needed etc.

 You can focus on the overall layout and functionality of your app and leave the editable details (such as description of a task or details for a calendar event or whatever) to be written in Markdown and stored as a wiki page in this embedded wiki.